microsoft/Power-CAT-Copilot-Studio-Kit/README.md

 ![image](https://github.com/microsoft/Power-CAT-Copilot-Studio-Kit/assets/37898885/25f071ff-6b4f-4f5f-b6a3-20193a2d1feb)

-## Copilot KPIs
+## Conversation KPIs
-_Coming soon:_ aggregate and retain key performance indicators from your custom copilots without having to parse complex conversation transcripts.
+Aggregate and retain key performance indicators from your custom agents without having to parse complex conversation transcripts.

 # About this GitHub repo